ESL Lesson Plans for Teachers

 • Enough support before speaking or writing

-• One strong objective per lesson
+• One main objective per lesson

 Best for

-• Turning real topics into structured speaking
+• Turning a lesson into structured speaking practice

 • Supporting quieter or lower-level classes